 Since its establishment in 1988, Malta Freeport has registered remarkable growth and is now a major maritime transhipment logistic centre in the Mediterranean region enjoying positive international recognition with global carriers as a reliable and credible port.
 Malta Freeport Terminals Limited amalgamates the activities of container handling and industrial storage.

-Malta Freeport Terminals offers clients state-of-the-art transhipment facilities developed in line with their increasing requirements including a total operational deep water quay of 2,140 metres, a total area of 680,000 square metres, 15,085 container ground slots and a total number of 894 reefer points.
-The North Quay of Terminal Two was recently dredged to - 17 metres LAT from 15.5 metres LAT which enables the Freeport to berth vessels with a draught of 16.5 metres.
-The other mainline berths at the Freeport, namely the South Quay of Terminal Two and the North Quay of Terminal One have also been dredged to -17 metres LAT from the previous water depth of 15.5 metres.
-Malta Freeport Terminals is currently equipped with twenty-three Quayside Cranes, namely nineteen super post-Panamax and four post-Panamax Quayside Cranes.
+Malta Freeport Terminals offers clients state-of-the-art transhipment facilities developed in line with their increasing requirements including a total operational deep water quay of 2,463 metres, a total area of 713,000 square metres, 15,136 container ground slots and a total number of 941 reefer points.
+All the mainline berths have a water depth of 17 metres, namely Terminal Two North Quay and South Quay and Terminal One North Quay.
+Malta Freeport Terminals is currently equipped with twenty Quayside Cranes, namely eighteen super post-Panamax and two post-Panamax Quayside Cranes.
 Four of the super post-Panamax Quayside Cranes are capable of handling twin 40' lifting spreader capacity whilst fourteen super post-Panamax Quayside Cranes can handle twin-lift spreaders.
-The Yard Cranes serving both Terminals include 2 Rail-Mounted Gantry Cranes (RMGs) and 55 Rubber-Tyred Gantry Cranes (RTGs).
-Fifty of these RTGs are new and forty of them have twin-lift spreader capability.
+The Yard Cranes serving both Terminals include 2 Rail-Mounted Gantry Cranes (RMGs) and 50 Rubber-Tyred Gantry Cranes (RTGs forty of which have twin-lift spreader capability.